Springe direkt zu Inhalt

 Learning Lab Research

 Many environments do not immediately provide information that is necessary for successful learning and decision making (e.g., where should I invest my money?).
 Instead, we often need to combine information across many experiences to learn the outcome contingencies of an environment.
 This can be particularly challenging under uncertainty, strongly depends on the affective state of an organism, and differs across clinical and age groups.
-See our recent preprint summarizing the main focus of our work.
+See our recent chapter summarizing the main focus of our work.

 Learning under perceptual uncertainty

 We investigate the computational principles of reward-based learning under perceptual uncertainty.
 In this project, we have developed and tested formal models that algorithmically describe how humans take perceptual uncertainty into consideration.
 In an ongoing project led by Prashanti Ganesh, we study the role of pupil-linked arousal systems that might help the brain adjust learning to perceptual uncertainty.
+See our most recent work on this topic:

 Adaptive learning in changing environments